-This contribution is part of the Marketing whitepaper, which you can download for free right there.
+This is an article by Uli Bethke, Sonra Co-founder and Dataiku Partner.
+It's part of the Marketing whitepaper, which you can download for free right there.

 In a recent study, CEB interviewed nearly 800 marketers at Fortune 1000 companies with some interesting results.
 Only 11% of their decisions are based on data.
 In a similar survey performed by eMarketer magazine, more than 54% of marketers in retail admitted that they are either not aware of the concept of Big Data or struggle to apply it in practical terms.
 These results are astonishing as marketing is at the forefront of the digital revolution.
 Some of the very first Big Data use cases such as clickstream analytics have been in marketing.
 Why is it that even the most advanced users of data analytics are struggling?
 Like users in other fields, marketers put the cart before the horse when it comes to Big Data.